nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/06-sequelize-relationships.md

-# Sequelize Associations, or how to deal with bridge/associative/pivot/join/thingamajig tables and foriegn key relationships
+# Sequelize Associations, or how to deal with bridge/associative/pivot/join/thingamajig tables and foreign key relationships

 Remember way back in the mists of time, last month, when you learned about creating many-to-many relationships with a join table?
 Here's how to set up that relationship using Sequelize.
 Let's pretend we have a user who can select from a list of TV shows and add them to a collection of favorites.
 A show can have many users select it as a favorite, and users can have many favorite shows.
 We would represent that process with `User` and `Show` models that each declare a `belongsToMany` relationship in their `associate` methods.